jpedro/jpedro.github.io/hundreds.md

 APIs limits will remind you.
 If you need, you can introduce a delay, via say a `time.sleep(slot_index * 5)`, to spread each matrix job a few seconds apart.
 In 80 jobs a delay of 5 seconds means the last job will start 6 minutes after the first job.
-It might be just enough to survive API limits that can't be further raised.
+There goes the 10 minute achievement of this post but it might be just enough to survive API limits that can't be further raised.

 ### Landing Zone